OBIGOGIT/nginx/README.md

 #### Building for Linux / arm

-1. Source `qnx660-env.sh` into your shell.

-    $ source <your-qnx660-path>/qnx660-env.sh

-2. Run `configure` with the following parameters (you can add more parameters as you need):
+1. Run `configure` with the following parameters (you can add more parameters as you need):

     - --crossbuild=Linux::arm
     - --with-cc="arm-linux-gnueabihf-gcc"